-There is no viable treatment for any of these conditions themselves, but there is treatment for the serious eye disorders of which they might be symptoms: retinal tears or retinal detachments.A retinal tear can usually be successfully treated by a laser that "tacks" the tear back in place.
-The procedure can be performed in the office and usually takes only a few minutes to complete.It is critical that a retinal tear be repaired as soon as possible.
+There is no viable treatment for any of these conditions themselves, but there is a treatment for the serious eye disorders of which they might be symptoms: retinal tears or retinal detachments.A retinal tear can usually be successfully treated by a laser that "tacks" the tear back in place.
+The procedure can be performed in the office and usually takes only a few minutes to complete.It is critical that a retinal tear is repaired as soon as possible.
 Untreated, it could lead to a retinal detachment and permanent loss of vision.
-The laser can also be use to treat a retinal detachment, but often times a more involved surgical procedure is needed for repair.
+The laser can also be used to treat a retinal detachment, but often times a more involved surgical procedure is needed for repair.

 Floaters from the doctor's perspective